First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 The ratio of branching fractions between decays mediated by \decay{\bquark}{\dquark\gamma} and \decay{\bquark}{\squark\gamma} transitions can be used to measure $|\Vtd/\Vts|$~\cite{Ball:2006nr,Ball:2006eu}.
 This value may be compared to determinations based on \BdorBs meson oscillations~\cite{LHCb-PAPER-2021-005,HFLAV23} to identify potential contributions from BSM processes.
 The value of $|\Vtd/\Vts|$ extracted from the measured branching fraction ratio \mbox{$\mathcal{R}\equiv\BF(\decay{\Bs}{\Kstarzbv\gamma})/\BF(\decay{\Bzb}{\Kstarzbv\gamma})$} is theoretically cleaner than determinations using other decays involving \decay{\bquark}{\dquark\gamma} transitions since dominant uncertainties from the ratios of form factors largely cancel~\cite{Ball:2006eu}.
 Using the existing calculations of the form-factor ratio and nonfactorisable effects~\cite{Ball:2006eu} with updated meson lifetimes, masses and CKM matrix elements~\cite{CKMfitter2005,CKMfitter2015,PDG2024}, the prediction is \mbox{$\mathcal{R}=(3.9\pm0.7)\times10^{-2}$}.
 However, a new calculation of the form-factor ratio and nonfactorisable effects, incorporating the latest experimental information, will be necessary to reduce the uncertainty on an eventual measurement of $|\Vtd/\Vts|$ using \bskstg decays.

 This Letter reports the first search and first evidence for the \bskpig decay.
 The reconstructed $\Km\pip$ system includes contributions from the \Kstarzbv resonance as well as higher-mass states up to 1800\mevcc.
 Additionally, the ratio of its branching fraction with respect to the \bdkpig decay is measured.
 The analysis uses proton-proton ($pp$) collision data recorded by the LHCb experiment, corresponding to integrated luminosities of $3\invfb$ at centre-of-mass energies of 7 and 8\tev, and $6\invfb$ at 13\tev, referred to as the {Run~1} and {Run~2} data samples, respectively.
-In order to avoid experimenter's bias, the data in a mass window within $\pm 40\mevcc$ of the known mass of the \Bs meson~\cite{PDG2024} were not examined until the full procedure had been finalised.
+In order to avoid experimenter's bias, the data in a mass window within $\pm 40\mevcc$ of the known mass of the \Bs meson~\cite{PDG2024}, corresponding to approximately twice the resolution of the signal decay, were not examined until the full procedure had been finalised.

 The LHCb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$.
 Detector elements include: a silicon-strip vertex detector (VELO) surrounding the $pp$ interaction region~\cite{LHCb-DP-2014-001}; a tracking system, consisting of detectors upstream and downstream of a dipole magnet with a bending power of about $4{\mathrm{\,T\,m}}$, that provides a measurement of the momentum, $p$, of charged particles~\cite{LHCb-DP-2013-003,LHCb-DP-2017-001}; two ring-imaging Cherenkov (RICH) detectors that are able to discriminate between different species of charged hadrons~\cite{LHCb-DP-2012-003}; and a calorimeter system able to identify and measure the energy of electrons and photons~\cite{LHCb-DP-2020-001}.